bramantyois/brain_idp_cnn/README.md

-# brain_idp_cnn
+# Brain Image-Derived Phenotypes Regression Using Convolutional Neural Network

-Image-derived phenotypes prediction using CNN
+Image-derived phenotypes prediction using CNN.
+Model training can be found in scripts. please refer to training.py.